-Think of HSAs as you would your savings account with the bank.
-These are dollars that are set aside to be used for medical-related costs.
-An HSA holder will be issued a debit card that can be used to pay for things like dental exams, new glasses, or doctors office visits.
-All purchases made through an HSA are tax-free.
+Think of an HSA as a savings account with a bank.
+Meaning, these dollars are set aside for special expenditures, in this case, medical-related costs.
+An HSA holder will typically be issued a debit card that can be used to pay for things like dental exams, new glasses, doctor office visits, etc.

 There is a limit to how much you can contribute to an HSA each year.
-For 2020 the limits were $3,550 for individuals and $7,100 for families.
+For 2021, the limits are $3,600 for individuals and $7,200 for families.
 Those over the age of 55 can contribute an additional $1,000 annually to an HSA.
 Funds in an HSA rollover from one year to the next if you leave them unused.

 Can I Use an HSA as an Investment Opportunity?

-Some HSAs might be invested into growth opportunities making them powerful saving tools.
+Some HSAs can be invested into growth opportunities, making them useful saving tools.
 Any value earned from these investments are also tax-free.

 A note, though: if you use an HSA on a non-medical related expense after 65 you will pay income tax.
 And, if you’re under the age of 65 and use your HSA for non-qualified expenses, you’ll pay a 20 percent penalty.

 Well, that depends.
 The main purpose of an HSA is to cover medical expenses until individuals meet their high deductible.
 However, some individuals have experienced additional benefits, mainly that they haven’t had the stress of trying to pay for unexpected medical expenses.
 When spread over a fair amount of time, expensive and routine medical expenses can be covered by an HSA.